Aristotle and Plato – How Their Views On Happiness Can Help Us Today

 We've all heard of Aristotle and Plato.
-Great philosophers in their time, their work is still important today.
-They had a lot to say about the world and the human spirit, and they had a few choice words on happiness as well.
+Great philosophers in their time, their work is still essential today.
+Aristotle and Plato had a lot to say about the world and the human spirit and a few choice words on happiness.
 In the modern world, where everyone is still trying to achieve happiness, are their ideas still relevant?
-Let's dive into the words of Aristotle and Plato and see if they might apply to the world today.

-Plato was one of the big reasons why the world operates the way it does today.
-He created the Academy, which was the first place of higher education in the West.
-While his life is a bit shrouded in mystery, his works have survived for thousands of years, and he was a teacher to many people, including his most famous student, Aristotle.
+Plato is one of the big reasons why the world operates the way it does today.
+He created the Academy, the first place of higher education in the West.
+While his life is shrouded in mystery, Plato’s works have survived for thousands of years, and he was a teacher to many people, including his most famous student, Aristotle.

-Aristotle joined Plato's Academy as a young adult, and he continued studying there for 20 years.
+Aristotle joined Plato's Academy as a young adult and continued studying there for 20 years.
 He became one of the biggest influences on the Western philosophy of values, and like Plato, his works have survived, continuing to influence modern society.

 Plato wrote his ideas on happiness in The Republic, so if you're interested in reading more about it, it's worth checking out.
 He believed that those who are happy are those who are moral and follow the four cardinal values.
-He taught that these were character traits that could be put to use and practiced, until one was able to utilize them without thinking about it.
-These values are:
+He taught that these were character traits that could be used and practiced until one could utilize them without thinking about it.
+These four values are:

-Temperance is a value involving moderation in one's desires.
-In other words, a middle road between excess and deficiency.
+Temperance involves moderation in one's desires or a middle road between excess and deficiency.
 To exhibit restraint in one's actions and stay balanced.
 For example, Aristotle would judge a person who never drinks alcohol in the same way as someone who drinks alcohol to excess.

 It's an interesting concept.
 Of course, not everyone is going to do everything in moderation.
 You could argue that even moderation needs to be done in moderation.
-However, by studying temperance, you can probably determine elements of your life where it might be beneficial.
+However, by studying temperance, you can determine elements of your life where it is beneficial.

-Also known as courage, fortitude is inner strength in the face of adversity.
-When you're courageous you are able to resist temptations and overcome difficulties.
+Also known as courage, fortitude is an inner strength in the face of adversity.
+When you're courageous, you can resist temptations and overcome difficulties.
 You remain tenacious and fight on despite the troubles you may face.
 Those who have fortitude are going to persevere.
 Fortitude is a necessary component in accomplishing your goals, which, in turn, will help lead to happiness overall.

 Prudence involves being reasonable and using that reason to self-govern.
-Those who are happy are able to self-judge and choose moral actions.
-They can be mindful, learn from their mistakes and strive to be better.
+Those who are happy can self-judge and choose moral actions.
+They can be mindful, learn from their mistakes and strive to improve.
 Reason can help make one happy, as more intense and irrational emotions can lead to unhappiness.

-Plato's definition of justice is a bit different than what we may think of when we think of the word.
+Plato's definition of justice is slightly different from what we may think of when we think of the word.
 It is the most abstract of the virtues.
 Basically, justice is the middle road between being selfless and selfish.
-Plato believed that while one should pursue their own desires, it is important to help those around them to flourish as well.
+Plato believed that while one should pursue their own desires, it is essential to help those around them flourish.

-To summarize, Plato believed a happy person is one who has principles and sticks to them.
+To summarize, Plato believed a happy person has principles and sticks to them.

 Aristotle spent a lot of time talking about happiness.
 He believed that happiness was the goal of life, achieved by living virtuously.
-One lives virtuously by nurturing his or her inherent good habits and developing new ones.
-Doing so enables one to continually make good choices and lead a happy life.
+One lives virtuously by nurturing their inherent good habits and developing new ones.
+Doing so enables one to make good choices and lead a happy life.

 Humanity itself has a function, and that is to reason.
 We are set apart from other creatures because we are self-aware and have critical thinking skills.
-To be happy, Aristotle believed that we need to use our reasoning, which will help us to live a virtuous life.
+Aristotle believed that we need to use our reasoning to be happy, which will help us live a virtuous life.

-Both Plato and Aristotle believed in having a system of values and sticking to it to achieve happiness.
-They both also believed in living by the mean - making choices and acting in the middle ground between excess and depravity.
+Plato and Aristotle believed in having a system of values and sticking to them to achieve happiness.
+They also believed in living by the mean - making choices and acting in the middle ground between excess and depravity.

 What Can We Learn From This?

-There have been many philosophers after these two who have explained happiness as well, and Aristotle and Plato are certainly not infallible beings.
-However, their words can apply to many people, and by thinking about what they said, you can strive to improve your life.
+There have been many philosophers after these two who have explained happiness, and Aristotle and Plato are certainly not infallible beings.
+However, their words can apply to many people, and you can strive to improve your life by thinking about what they said.
 Some ways you can do this include:

 You have a moral code, but you may not have given it much thought.
 Think about what you believe to be right or wrong, and stick to it.
 By enforcing your principles, you may find yourself happier than ever.
 If you mess up, learn from your mistakes and remember that no one is perfect.